bisq-network/bisq/monitor/README.md

 ## Configuration

 The *Bisq Network Monitor Node* is to be configured via a Java properties file.
+There is a default configuration file shipped with the monitor which reports to the one monitoring service currently up and running.

-The location of the file is to be passed as command line parameter:
+If you want to tweak the configuration, you can pass the location of the file as command line parameter:

 ```
 ./bisq-monitor /path/to/your/config.properties